 The Company's business is organized geographically within three divisions, Americas, Europe and Asia Pacific.
-Within the Americas and European divisions, the Company has determined that it has the following reportable segments organized along a combination of product lines and geographic areas: Americas Beverage and North America Food within the Americas, and European Beverage and European Food within Europe.
+Within the Americas and European divisions, the Company has determined that it has the following reportable segments organized along a combination of product lines and geographic areas: Americas Beverage within the Americas, and European Beverage and European Food within Europe.
 The Company's Asia Pacific division is a reportable segment.

-Non-reportable segments include the Company's aerosol can businesses in North America and Europe, the Company's promotional packaging business in Europe and the Company's tooling and equipment operations in the U.S. and United Kingdom.
+Non-reportable segments include the Company's aerosol can businesses in North America and Europe, the Company's food can business in North America, the Company's promotional packaging business in Europe and the Company's tooling and equipment operations in the U.S. and United Kingdom.